BeefierCone853/.NET-Projects/CleanProject/README.md

 ## Technology Stack

-This section contains a quick overview on the technology stack of the application.
+This section contains a quick overview of the technology stack of the application.

 ### Entity Framework Core